8 Best Strategies for First-Party Data Collection

 5. Content Sharing

 Users love sharing engaging content, especially if they are the first to do so.
 Capitalise on this by activating content sharing on your website or app to spread awareness of your company across multiple channels.
+This is where a solid and well-thought-out content strategy will prove vital.

 Whether it’s written content, a video, or a product/service, content sharing bulks up your stockpile of first-party data.
 Then, when the recipient of shared content views your site, you can collect even more data about their interactions with your site/products to fine-tune future engagement.